ckan/ckan/doc/maintaining/configuration.rst

 Default value: 1

-If greater than 1 then handle each request in a new process up to this maximum number of concurrent processes.
+If greater than 1 then the developmente server will handle each request in a new process, up to this maximum number of concurrent processes.

 .. _ckan.devserver.watch_patterns: